wacncontent/CustomizeTool/output/includes/howto-service-bus-queues.md

 	![](./media/howto-service-bus-queues/getting-started-multi-tier-27.png)

-The namespace you created takes a moment to activate, and will then appear in the management portal.
+The namespace you created takes a moment to activate, and will then appear in the Azure Management Portal.
 Wait until the namespace status is **Active** before continuing.

 ## Obtain the default management credentials for the namespace